kmorawala/For-A-Cause/README.md

 All of our team members do not have extensive experience in developing an Alexa skill and integrating it various AWS services, such as DynamoDB, AmazonPay, AWS certificate manager, etc. The challenge was to familiarize ourselves quickly with new concepts/technologies, research, build and test a fully functioning application.
 We found this challenge to be fun and rewarding and hoping that it would help charities to raise funding in future.

 ## Accomplishments that we're proud of
 We feel proud to be able to develop a multi-facet system that the charities can use to raise funding, while making it easier for the users to donate to their favorite charities!
+We also learned a ton (as listed below)!

 ## What we learned
 We learned an abundance of things from where we started.
 A few of the highlights are as follows: